 How Diabetes Causes Foot Problems

-If your vision has been affected by diabetic retinopathy or other eye problems, you may not detect an injury or infection in your feet early.
+If your vision has been affected by diabetic retinopathy or other eye problems, you may not see an injury or infection in your feet early.
 If you get a foot infection or injury, you may not notice it until your condition is so serious that you require surgery, possibly amputation.

 Who's at risk?